 The Gambling Addiction Client Workbook noted the following: “Sloth: Laziness of the will that causes a neglect of duty.
 Are you lazy or given to idleness, procrastination, nonchalance, and indifference in material things.
 Are you lukewarm in prayer?
 Do you hold self-discipline in contempt?
 Would you rather read a novel than study something requiring brain work such as the GA (1989b) book?
 Are you fainthearted in performance of those things that are morally or spiritually difficult?
 Are you ever listless with aversion to effort in any form?
 Are you ever indolent to the extent where you perform work carelessly?”

-Thank you for reading day 7 of this program to get free from gambling.
+Thank you for reading day 33 to get free from gambling.

 Day one: Quitting addiction exercises